-Attention: Although Python2 is still available from Debian and a thousand sources, it's not recommended for a new application due to its closed support.
-You should evaluate the additional effort to migrate it to Python 3 in order to ensure that the underlying runtime will keep getting updates and security patches.
+Attention: Python Foundation announced the sunsetting of Python 2.
+Although Python2 is still available from Debian and a thousand sources, it's not recommended for a new application.
+You must use Python 3 to receive updates, bug fixes, and security patches.

 To better understand this article, you are encouraged to also read: